 The mural on the south-facing wall of Plaza Nelson Mandela is by South African artist Buntu Fihla, which was painted when this square was renamed after the late anti-apartheid revolutionary in 2014.

-I mean, with a name like this, gentrification at our doorstep and a community spirit I’ve seen paralleled only in the Cañada Real, what do people expect?
+With a name like this, gentrification at our doorstep and a community spirit I’ve seen paralleled only in the Cañada Real, what do people expect?
 Plaza Nelson Mandela is the beating heart and the fiery underbelly of the barrio of Lavapiés, and won’t succumb to gentrification without a fight.